Kochise/win_portable/Internet/curl/docs/TheArtOfHttpScripting.md

 ## Basic Authentication

- HTTP Authentication is the ability to tell the server your username and password so that it can verify that you're allowed to do the request you're doing.
+ HTTP Authentication is the ability to tell the server your username and password so that it can verify that you are allowed to do the request you are doing.
 The Basic authentication used in HTTP (which is the type curl uses by default) is **plain text** based, which means it sends username and password only slightly obfuscated, but still fully readable by anyone that sniffs on